- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 Like the Soft Cup, the Ziggy Cup is a flat, flexible disc that fits right up under your cervix.
 It’s made from top-quality medical grade silicone and the product can be reused for up to 2 years (the official recommendation from the company).
 Our guess is that the Instead Disposable Menstrual Cup can last a whole lot longer than that.

 The Intimina Ziggy Cup is the best of both worlds: can be used during sex, but is reusable.
-You can check it out for yourself over on Amazon:
+You can check it out for yourself online:

 Compare Period Sex Options